gutierrezps/huaweicloud-services-overview/README.md

 [BMS: Bare Metal Server][bms], a physical server integrated to Huawei Cloud.
 It provides dedicated servers on the cloud, delivering performance and security.

-[DeH: Dedicated Host][deh], a physical server that runs only ECSs from your account.
-Bring Your Own License (BYOL).
-Traditional ECSs, in contrast, run in a server together with ECSs from other accounts/tenants.

-[DeC: Dedicated Cloud][dec], a complete resource isolation solution by using dedicated services, such as Dedicated Distributed Storage Service (DSS), Dedicated Enterprise Storage Service (DESS), and Bare Metal Server (BMS).
-DeH can provide only isolated compute hosts.

 [AS: Auto Scaling][as], a service that automatically adjusts resources based on your service requirements and configured AS policies.
 You can specify AS policies based on service requirements.
 AS can automatically adjust ECS and